brettwatt/ToyRobot/README.md

 	This tests example C from **Example Input and Output**.

 - TestRotate.txt
-	This is a full rotation going both left and right.
+	This tests a full rotation going both left and right.

 - TestTopLeft.txt
 	Starting at the Top/Left of the board this tests various move scenarios attempting to move off the board.